Edward358-AI/The-AntiMatter-Lab/README.md

 # The AntiMatter Lab
-An interactive, hands-on experience for learning physics for the average person!
+An interactive, hands-on experience for learning physics for anyone!

 ## Links
 https://theantimatterlab.net/